k3karthic/ansible__busy-behind-nat/README.md

 ## Client Configuration

-The following sample configuration files are provided in the `resources` directory,
+The following sample configuration files are in the `resources` directory,
 1. *BUSY.ovpn*: configuration for the BUSY server running [OpenVPN Community](https://openvpn.net/community/).
 2. *BUSYMobile1.ovpn*: configuration for the phone running BUSY mobile app and [OpenVPN](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en&gl=US).

 Replace the hostname of the OpenVPN server.
 Change the virtual IP (172.23.0.X) if required.

-On the BUSY server, ensure the firewall allows incoming connections from the OpenVPN virtual network interface.
+The BUSY server firewall should allow connections from the OpenVPN virtual network interface.

 ## Encryption

-Sensitive files like the SSH private keys are encrypted before being stored in the repository.

-You must add the unencrypted file paths to `.gitignore`.
+Encrypt sensitive files (SSH private keys) before saving them. `.gitignore` must contain the unencrypted file paths.

 Use the following command to decrypt the files after cloning the repository,